Coast Guard's Great Lakes Search and

-For public reports of distress incidents, suspicious sightings, pollution or other maritime concerns.
+For public reports of distress incidents, suspicious sightings or other maritime concerns.

 The Coast Guard’s Ninth District Command Center, also known as Joint Rescue Coordination Center (JRCC) Cleveland, was established in 1956 as RCC Cleveland, an internationally recognized command and control point for maritime and aeronautical Search and Rescue (SAR) operations on the Great Lakes and the navigable inland waters of eight states.
 It is located in Cleveland’s Anthony J. Celebrezze Federal Building.